Canadian Tire: Operations

-At the end of 2018, Canadian Tire employed 12,735 full-time and 17,951 part-time employee in the corporate structure.
+At the end of 2018, Canadian Tire employed 12,735 full-time and 17,951 part-time employees in the corporate structure.
 These figures do not include temporary employees or employees working for Associate Stores, petroleum stores or franchise stores.
-There is an in-house Triangle Learning Academy, a pun on the CTC logo, for employee and Associate Store management training.
+There is an in-house Triangle Learning Academy, an allusion to the triangular CTC logo for employee and Associate Store management training.

 Financial services

-Canadian Tire Bank (CTB) is the retail deposit-taking and credit card issuing arm of the company.
-Held indirectly under the Canadian Tire Services, Limited, holding company, Canadian Tire Bank (CTB), a bank under Canada's Bank Act since 2003.
-Prior to 2003, all financing occurred under the Canadian Tire Financial Services.
-In 2014, The Bank of Nova Scotia acquired a 20% economic and voting interest in Canadian Tire Bank, with an option to acquire up to an additional 30% of the company within 10 years (or require Canadian Tire buy back its existing 20% interest) at the then fair market value of business for $500 million CAD in cash.
+Canadian Tire Bank (CTB) is the company's retail deposit-taking and credit card issuing arm.
+They are held indirectly under the Canadian Tire Services, Limited, holding company, Canadian Tire Bank (CTB), a bank under Canada's Bank Act since 2003.
+Before 2003, all financing occurred under the Canadian Tire Financial Services.
+In 2014, The Bank of Nova Scotia acquired a 20% economic and voting interest in Canadian Tire Bank, with an option to acquire up to an additional 30% of the company within ten years (or require Canadian Tire buy back its existing 20% interest) at the then fair market value of the business for $500 million CAD in cash.

 Ostensibly in tandem with Scotiabank's acquisition of a minority position in Canadian Tire Bank, Canadian Tire renamed its intermediary holding company Canadian Tire Financial Services Limited as Canadian Tire Services, Limited, effective January 1, 2015, dropping the moniker Canadian Tire Financial Services from use.
-Additionally, in approximately 2018, Canadian Tire rebranded its credit card-issuing online banking website as Canadian Tire Bank, removing the last vestage of Canadian Tire Financial Services from active use.
+Additionally, in approximately 2018, Canadian Tire rebranded its credit card-issuing online banking website as Canadian Tire Bank, removing the last vestige of Canadian Tire Financial Services from active use.

 Petroleum

 Canadian Tire Petroleum (CTP), operating as Canadian Tire Gas+, is the division of Canadian Tire which operates gas stations and car washes.
 CTP was founded in 1958 as a means of increasing customer traffic to Canadian Tire stores.
 In Ontario, CTP also operates Pit Stop, which provides services like oil changes and rust checks.
-The Canadian Tire money loyalty program was originally launched through the gas bars as "Gas Bonus Coupons".
-CTP has opened three Q Stop stores featuring a mini-grocery store as well as other items.
+The Canadian Tire money loyalty program was originally launched through the gas bars as "Gas Bonus Coupons."
+CTP has opened three Q Stop stores featuring a mini-grocery store and other items.

 CTP also holds the concession to operate the 24-hour gas stations at ONroute service centres in Ontario along Highway 401 and parts of Highway 400.

+In May 2023, Canadian Tire announced an agreement with Suncor Energy, under which all Canadian Tire Gas+ locations will be converted to Petro-Canada franchises, and the company's Petro-Points rewards program will be integrated with Canadian Tire's Triangle program.
+The first converted location opened in July 2024 in Kitchener, Ontario.

 Retail

-Moody's observed the chain's unique position in Canadian retail as being "often both misunderstood and underestimated" and "completely foreign" in comparison to U.S. retail, citing its variety of products (ranging from auto parts to sporting goods to outdoors products and grocery at some locations), and that "its proprietary 'currency,' Canadian Tire money, which is a by-product of its loyalty program, has been accepted across Canada by multiple retailers and could almost be described as a 'sub-fiat' currency."
+Moody's observed Canadian Tire's unique position in Canadian retail as being "often both misunderstood and underestimated" and "completely foreign" in comparison to U.S. retail, citing its variety of products (ranging from auto parts to sporting goods to outdoors products and grocery at some locations) and that "its proprietary 'currency,' Canadian Tire money, which is a by-product of its loyalty program, has been accepted across Canada by multiple retailers and could almost be described as a 'sub-fiat' currency."